With summer coming to an end in Genoa, now is an ideal time to get ahead on air conditioner maintenance.

 Remove the blower door and vacuum up dust.

 Wash the drain port using a small, round paintbrush.
-Hook up the drain tube and restore power.
+Reconnect the drain tube and switch the power back on.

 Related: How to Keep Your Air Conditioner Running Well Through Fall